Streaming data usage varies significantly based on content type and quality settings. Video streaming typically consumes the most data.

 The amount of data Netflix consumes depends on the video quality you select.
 Here’s a general breakdown of data usage per hour:

-• Ultra High Definition (UHD/4K): Up to 7 GB per hour
+- Ultra High Definition (UHD/4K): Anywhere from 7 to 10 GB per hour

 Keep in mind that if multiple people in your household are streaming Netflix simultaneously, your total data usage can add up quickly.
 Each stream consumes data independently based on the quality setting chosen.